rickb777/enumeration/README.md

     - Controls whether marshalling to JSON represents the values as a number (default), or as a string.

  * `encoding.TextMarshaler`, `encoding.TextUnmarshaler`, `json.Marshaler`, `json.Unmarshaler`
-    - Provides methods to satisfy these two interfaces so that your enumeration can be easily used by JSON, XML and other codecs in the standard Go library.
+    - Provides methods to satisfy these interfaces so that your enumeration can be easily used by JSON, XML and other codecs in the standard Go library.

+ * `sql.Scanner`, `driver.Valuer`
+    - Provides methods to satisfy these two interfaces so that your enumeration can be easily used by SQL drivers in the standard Go library.
+Note that `driver.Valuer` is provided as a template for you to copy if you need it;
+      otherwise the SQL driver will automatically make use of the numeric values of enumerations.

 ## Other Use Options

 This tool is compatible with `go generate` - [more](https://blog.golang.org/generate).
+However, `go generate` may not always work if the code is still incomplete and doesn't yet compile, in which case you can try just running `enumeration` directly on the command line.

 ## Credits